 - breathing complications

 People that continuously drink an excessive amount of alcohol typically suffer from alcohol use disorders, but there are often other effects on the mind and body as well.
-Alcoholic Treatment Center Birmingham treats people who are not only suffering from alcohol use disorders, but other mental issues that often accompany it.
+Our facility in the Birmingham, Alabama area treats people who are not only suffering from alcohol use disorders but other mental issues that often accompany it.
 The results of alcohol use disorders include the increased risk of:

 - car accidents